dancer1325/feign/README.md

 * `Logger` API refactor
   * Refactor the `Logger` API to adhere closer to frameworks like SLF4J providing a common mental model for logging within Feign.
 This model will be used by Feign itself throughout and provide clearer direction on how the `Logger` will be used.
 * `Retry` API refactor
-  * Refactor the `Retry` API to support user-supplied conditions and better control over back-off policies. **This may result in non-backward-compatible breaking changes**
+  * support user-supplied conditions
+  * better control -- over -- back-off policies
+  * **-- may result in -- NON-backward-compatible / breaking changes**

 Medium Term - What's up next. ⏲
 ---